jhajduk-microsoft/Workload_Copilot_Starter/README.md

 ## 5. Generate the "customer data"

 This is where you can add data for the LLM to train on.
-It can be deployment instructions or whatever you like the user to be able to speak about.
-There are rate limits so you may want to keep it targeted for this lab.
+It can be deployment instructions or whatever you like the user to be able to ask about.

 ## 6. Create the Search Index

-In this section, we will build the index for the data to be consumed.
+In this section, we will build the search index for the data to be consumed.
 Use the `build_index.py` Ensure that you have the following environment variable: `AZUREAI_SEARCH_INDEX_NAME=index_name`

 ``` bash
 python build_index.py